deeplearning4j/deeplearning4j/memory.md

 ```-Xms1G -Xmx2G -Dorg.bytedeco.javacpp.maxbytes=8G -Dorg.bytedeco.javacpp.maxphysicalbytes=8G```

+**Notice**: With GPU systems, the maxbytes and maxphysicalbytes settings currently also effectively defines the memory limit for the GPU, since the off-heap memory is mapped (via NDArrays) to the GPU - read more about this in the GPU-section below.

 **Best practice**: for many applications, you want less RAM to be used in JVM heap, and more RAM to be used in off-heap, since all NDArrays are stored there.
 If you allocate too much to the JVM heap, there will not be enough memory left for the off-heap memory.

+**PLEASE NOTE**: If you get a "RuntimeException: Can't allocate [HOST] memory: xxx; threadId: yyy", you have run out of off-heap memory.
+You should most often use a WorkspaceConfiguration to handle your NDArrays allocation, in particular in e.g. training or evaluation/inference loops - if you do not, the NDArrays and their off-heap (and GPU) resources are reclaimed using the JVM GC, which might introduce severe latency and possible out of memory situations.

 **PLEASE NOTE**: If you don't specify JVM heap limit, it will use 1/4 of your total system RAM as the limit, by default.